In the Limestone Coast region, Financial and Insurance Services had the highest productivity by industry, generating $273,350 per worker in 2018/19.

 |Limestone Coast region - Constant prices||2018/19||2013/14||Change|

-An analysis of the worker productivity by industry sectors in Limestone Coast region in 2018/19 shows the three highest industries were:
+An analysis of the jobs held by the full-time equivalent local workers in the Limestone Coast region in 2018/19 shows the three highest industries were:

 - Financial and Insurance Services ($273,350)

 - Electricity, Gas, Water and Waste Services ($242,723)

 - Rental, Hiring and Real Estate Services ($184,465)